 The court, on the application of the liquidator may declare that any persons who were knowingly parties to the carrying on of the business in the manner above-mentioned are to be liable to make such contributions (if any) to the company’s assets as the court thinks proper.

-Section 214 Wrongful trading INSOL INTERNATIONAL, 2021, “Module 3B Guidance Text”, pp. 58.
+Section 214 Wrongful trading (INSOL INTERNATIONAL, 2021, “Module 3B Guidance Text”, pp. 58.)

 (1) if in the course of the winding up of a company it appears that subsection (2) of this section applies in relation to a person who is or has been a director of the company, the court, on the application of the liquidator, may declare that that person is to be liable to make such contribution (if any) to the company’s assets as the court thinks proper.